 Despite this, the level of French used in the program is quite academic and “standard,” which may lead to some blunders in authentic French-speaking situations.

+For an alternative option, or if you’re looking for something to complement Frantastique’s features, you can consider FluentU.
+This program is a great option if you’re looking to add more authentic French to your learning regiment.
 FluentU offers content in French the way it’s actually spoken, with content like TV show clips, news reports and authentic informal French conversations.

 And just like Frantastique, you can use FluentU anywhere with the mobile apps for iOS or Android.
-Now you have a well-rounded, totally entertaining French program wherever you go!

 Writing and Speaking Skills Are Missing in Action